 Our University-Sponsored Housing Guide provides more information about the facilities, including photos, amenities, layout, neighborhood etc.

-For graduate students interested in our University-sponsored housing for January/May courses or the Summer program, please see our rates and dates sheets: January/Maymester 2018 Dates and Rates or Summer 2018 Dates and Rates.
+For graduate students interested in our University-sponsored housing for January, May or Summer programs, please see information sheets and move-in/move-out dates for 2019:

 DC Housing Guide